nodemcu/nodemcu-firmware/docs/en/modules/file.md

 ## file.readline()

 Read the next line from the open file.
 Lines are defined as zero or more bytes ending with a EOL ('\n') byte.
-If the next line is longer than `LUAL_BUFFERSIZE`, this function only returns the first `LUAL_BUFFERSIZE` bytes (this is 1024 bytes by default).
+If the next line is longer than 1024, this function only returns the first 1024 bytes.

 #### Syntax
 `file.readline()`